 Ms. Sommer also claimed (p.
 20) there was no evaluation of an alternative approach to mitigate potential risks identified in the Flexible Resource Analysis, such as a portfolio with battery storage and more demand response.
 We conclude this testimony ignores the resource attribute needs identified in the Flexible Resource Analysis as well as NIPSCO's 2023 portfolio analysis, which specifically evaluated a portfolio with additional battery storage resources and no new thermal peaking capacity.
 Pet.
 Ex.
-7 R at 16-17.
-This updated portfolio analysis determined that the portfolio with new peaking capacity was lower cost for customers-as did NIPSCO's 2021 IRP.
+7-R at 16-17.
+This updated portfolio analysis determined that the portfolio with new peaking capacity was lower cost for customers - as did NIPSCO's 2021 IRP.
 CAC's recommendation also ignores NIPSCO witness Becker's direct testimony, which states, based on her experience with NIPSCO's energy efficiency initiatives, NIPSCO could not derive sufficient energy savings to replace this generation.
 NIPSCO has performed multiple evaluations to assess alternative approaches and arrive at its preferred portfolio with the CT Project.
 Given the extensive testimony on the record regarding the challenges battery storage poses to reliability, resiliency, and stability of the power grid, we decline to mandate additional iteration that would serve only to hinder and delay the active bidding process already occurring related to high demand CTs - the aeroderivative turbines in particular.

-CAC witness Sommer also argued (pp. 25-26) that NIPSCO should quickly develop its excess injection rights at the Schahfer site to fully utilize them, including through demand response and battery storage resources. potentially through battery storage resources.
-Ms. Sommer highlighted that MISO recently changed its rules (with FERC approval) to require full re-use of surplus interconnection rights by the time of signing a new interconnection agreement at an existing controlled site - or else any unused portion of the interconnection rights will be extinguished.
-CAC Ex.
-1 at 26-27; FERC Docket No. ER24-1055.
+CAC witness Sommer also argued (pp. 25-26) that NIPSCO should quickly develop its excess injection rights at the Schahfer site to fully utilize them, including through demand response and battery storage resources.
 NIPSCO witness Stanley explained that NIPSCO is already investigating the best use for its remaining injection rights at the Schahfer site and RFPs have been issued as part of NIPSCO's 2024 IRP development process for various technology solutions to address NIPSCO's future capacity and energy needs.
-These RFP responses will The Technical Specifications provided to bidders ("Appendix G") as part of this 2024 RFP for battery storage at the Schahfer site were entered into evidence as part of the confidential NIPSCO-CAC Ex.
-5-C (labeled as CAC 22-005 Highly Conf.
-Att.
-A).
-We are deeply concerned that almost no technical details about the Schahfer site were provided to bidders, except for two low-resolution overhead images.
-Engineering and design of installing complex battery equipment will entail understanding the existing roads, geology, electrical configuration, and other technical details at the site - all of which were not provided.
-We are doubtful that this request for proposals will prompt a strong response from battery storage developers in the manner that Ms. Sommer recommended, to best inform NIPSCO's investigation of how best to utilize the excess injection rights at the Schafer site.
-We also agree with Ms. Sommer and Mr. Stanley that, while batteries can offer an important alternative technology to meet peak load, as NIPSCO witness Stanley observed, they are typically smaller in size, closer to 45 - 75 MW, while the CT Project will be able to provide 402 MW of energy when MISO calls for it.
+These RFP responses will best inform NIPSCO's investigation of how best to utilize the excess injection rights at the Schafer site.
+We also agree that, while batteries offer an important alternative technology to meet peak load, as NIPSCO witness Stanley observed, they are typically smaller in size, closer to 45 - 75 MW, while the CT Project will be able to provide 402 MW of energy when MISO calls for it.